Texas Relays: History

 In response to cold-weather conditions at the Kansas Relays, the Texas Relays was started as a men's-only competition in 1925 by University of Texas coach Clyde Littlefield and athletic director Theo Bellmont.
 The Relays were held at Memorial Stadium until Mike A. Myers Stadium was opened in 1999.
-The meet was not held 1932-1934 as a result of The Great Depression.
+The meet was not held 1932–1934 as a result of the Great Depression.
 Women's events were added in 1963.

 To encourage attendance in the early years of the event, various publicity stunts were staged.
 The most successful was a 1927 stunt in which three Tarahumaras were invited to the Relays.
 These men were famed as runners who never stopped running.
 A race was staged between the men from San Antonio to Memorial Stadium.
 After 14 hours and 53 minutes, the 89 mile race ended in a tie.

 In 1977, electronic timing was introduced at the Relays, and Olympic gold medalist and Texas Longhorns football player John Wesley Jones recorded a time of 9.85 seconds in the 100 meter dash.
 This would have set a world record, but it was determined that the timer malfunctioned, and the time was unofficial.

 The Texas Relays are currently the second largest track meet in the United States, behind only the Penn Relays.
 Today, approximately 50,000 spectators and 5,000 athletes attend the events.

 Local impact

 According to the Austin Convention and Visitors Bureau in 2007, the Relays generate US$8 million for local business.
-Much of this traced to the fact that the event has become a social destination for young African-Americans.
-A number of groups organize networking and development events for African-Americans to take place in downtown Austin during the Relays.
+Much of this traced to the fact that the event has become a social destination for young African Americans.
+A number of groups organize networking and development events for African Americans to take place in downtown Austin during the Relays.

 Following alleged issues involving crime, some local businesses close for the Relays weekend.
+In 2009 Highland Mall closed several hours earlier than normal on account of the Texas Relays.

 Some advocates of the Relays state that there is not a significant increase in crime during the Relays weekend.
 Some businesses have nonetheless chosen to not operate or to close early.